 18. Establishing Shot

-This is an Arial shot which tells us where a general place a scene is taking place. it could be a country, city, town, village or even a street.
+This is an Arial shot which tells us where a general place a scene is unfolding. it could be a country, city, town, village or even a street.

 19. Spec Script